Bridge the Gap Between CV and NLP! A Gradient-based Textual Adversarial Attack Framework: Introduction

-In the field of CV, numerous adversarial attack methods have been proposed to evaluate the robustness of DNNs (\citealp{papernot2016}, \citealp{madry2019deep}), and corresponding defence methods are also well-explored (\citealp{papernot2016distillation}; \citealp{Ross2018regularizing}).
-Adversarial attacks on images are defined as an optimization problem of maximizing the loss function of model on specific samples, which can be approximated by the gradient ascent algorithms.
+In the field of computer vision (CV), numerous adversarial attack methods have been proposed to evaluate the robustness of DNNs \citep{papernot2016, madry2019deep}, and corresponding defense methods are also well-explored \citep{papernot2016distillation, Ross2018regularizing}.
+Adversarial attacks on images are defined as an optimization problem of maximizing the loss function of the model on specific samples, which can be approximated by gradient ascent algorithms.

-However, textual adversarial attack is more challenging due to the discrete and non-differentiable nature of the text space.
-And the methods that directly employ the gradients to craft adversarial samples is not applicable in NLP.
-Current practices of textual adversarial attacks that employ first-order approximation to find substitute words are less effective for one-off searching and can violate the local linearization assumption (\citealp{cheng-etal-2019-robust}; \citealp{behjati2019universal}; \citealp{xu2020TextTricker}).
+\looseness=-1 However, the textual adversarial attack is more challenging due to the discrete and non-differentiable nature of the text space.
+In Natural Language Processing (NLP), the methods that directly employ the gradients to optimize adversarial samples are not applicable in either the white-box or black-box settings, since they cannot obtain valid discrete texts.
+For this reason, most works in NLP explore some heuristic methods to produce discrete perturbations, such as manipulating the most important words in the text using corpus knowledge or contextualized information \citep{ren-etal-2019-generating, zang-etal-2020-word, li-etal-2020-bert-attack}.
+Besides, there are some practices of textual adversarial attacks that employ gradients for first-order approximation to find optimal candidates in vocabulary for word substitution, but the one-off search is less effective and can violate the local linearization assumption \citep{cheng-etal-2019-robust, behjati2019universal, xu2020TextTricker}.